broisnischal/ezyenv/README.md

 # ezyenv

-A simple CLI tool to automatically generate `.env.example` files from your `.env` files.
+Push `env` to github but using ezyenv which is tool to automatically generate sample env files from your existing `.env` files! making example env file, easy, intutive to share.
+This helps teams share environment variable templates without exposing actual credentials

 ## Quick Use

 ```sh
 # npm
 npx ezyenv

 # bun
 bunx ezyenv